FAQ

 • What can I expect in a first session?

 Our first session is really just a chance for us to get to know each other.
-We’ll talk about what brought you to therapy, what you’re hoping for, and I’ll share a bit about how I work.
-There’s no pressure to share everything at once, we’ll move at your pace and make sure you feel comfortable as we start.
+We will talk about what brought you to therapy, what you’re hoping for, and I’ll share a bit about how I work as a therapist.
+There is no pressure to share everything at once, we’ll move at your pace and make sure you feel comfortable as we start.

 • Do you have an office space/where are you located?